margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 America is a story of thanksgiving.
 America is a story of exploring.
 America is a story of discovery.
+America is a story of light in the darkness.
+America is a story of pilgrimage.
+America is a story of hard work, perspiration, new ideas, and inspiration.

 America is a country of beliefs.
 America is a country of music.